xaitax/Chrome-App-Bound-Encryption-Decryption/README.md

 ## 🚀 How It Works

-+**This project** injects a DLL into the running browser process using **Reflective DLL Injection (RDI)**.
+**This project** injects a DLL into the running browser process using **Reflective DLL Injection (RDI)**.
 The RDI technique for x64 is based on [Stephen Fewer's original work](https://github.com/stephenfewer/ReflectiveDLLInjection), and for ARM64, it utilizes my method detailed in [ARM64-ReflectiveDLLInjection](https://github.com/xaitax/ARM64-ReflectiveDLLInjection).
 Once injected, the DLL:

 - **Runs from inside** the browser’s address space (satisfies IElevator’s install-folder check)
 - **Invokes** the IElevator COM interface directly to unwrap the ABE key